mrocklin/thesis/logpy.md

 LogPy uses the `term` interface to build a general purpose logic programming library for Python.
 It implements a variant of `miniKanren`\cite{byrd2010}, a language originally implemented in a subset of Scheme.
 Comprehensive documentation for LogPy is available online\cite{logpy}.

-The construction of LogPy was motivated by duplicated efforts in SymPy and Theano, two computer algebra systems in Python.
-Both SymPy and Theano built special purpose modules to define and apply optimisations to their built-in mathematical and computational data structures.
+The construction of LogPy was motivated by duplicated efforts in SymPy and Theano, two computer algebra systems available in Python.
+Both SymPy and Theano include special purpose modules to define and apply optimisations to their built-in mathematical and computational data structures.
 LogPy aims to replace these modules.
 The desire to deliver functionality to two inflexible codebases forced the creation of the `term` system described in Section \ref{sec:term}.
 LogPy provides functionality on top of the `term` interface.

 #### Basic Design - Goals